TasteNFT/tastedex-docs/README.md

 ## Is TasteDEX safe?

-The TasteDEX is a fork from PancakeSwap which has done several audits that you can review here:
+The TasteDEX is a fork of PancakeSwap which has done several audits that you can review here:

 * Check out these PancakeSwap security audits:
   * [Certik’s security audit of PancakeSwap](https://www.certik.org/projects/pancakeswap) and [Certik's Shield insurance](https://shield.certik.foundation)